+set 🗛 🔻 to 100

 This is the brightness level we want.
 It can be any whole number, from 0 for all the way off, to 100 for all the way on.

+\oplus

-In our example code, we first used setLevel(LED, 25) to set the LED pin, or pin 0, to 25% brightness.
+In our example code, we first used this block to set pin 0 to 0% brightness.
 We then set pin 0 to varying brightness levels, anywhere from 0 for all the way off to 100 for full brightness, in increments of 25.

-Play with our example code by setting pin 0 to different brightness levels to create your own patterns.
+PLAY WITH CODE Play with our example code by setting pin 0 to different brightness levels to create your own patterns.

-After programming a new pattern, clip the Chibi Chip to a previous circuit, like the one on page 2-19, and see how it changes the scene!
+After programming a new pattern, clip the Chibi Chip to a previous circuit, like the one on page 2-25, and see how it changes the scene!

 That's the great thing about programming.
 Even with the same circuit and the same scene, we can tell different stories just by changing the code!

-Rather than suddenly switching between brightness levels, how do we get the lights to transition even more smoothly?
-We want our lights to glide up and down like a ramp, instead of stepping up and down like a staircase.
+DECODE THE CODE Rather than suddenly switching between brightness levels, how do we get the lights to transition even more smoothly?
+We want our brightness changes to glide up and down like a ramp, instead of stepping up and down like a staircase.
 Right now, the brightness increments are big, at 25% per step.
 Perhaps things would smooth out if we could make the increments smaller?

 The smallest brightness increment is 1.
-So to fade more smoothly from off (0) to full brightness (100), we could write setLevel(LED, 0), then setLevel(LED, 1), setLevel(LED, 2), setLevel(LED, 3), and so on all the way to setLevel(LED, 100).

-But that would take so many lines of code, and take forever to write!
+So to fade more smoothly from off (0) to full brightness (100), we could set the level to 0, then set it to 1, then to 2, then to 3.... and so on, one tiny change at a time until we get to level 100.
+But that would take so much code, and take forever to write!

 Luckily, there is a neat code structure called a loop to save us!
-To try out a looping style knows as the while() loop, go to the code editor and load the example found at Examples \rightarrow Love to Code Vol 1 \rightarrow Fade with While Loop.
+To try out a looping style known as the while loop, go to the code editor and load the example found at Love to Code \rightarrow Fade with While Loop.

 Once we've loaded this code into the Chibi Chip, the LED over pin 0 should be gently fading in and out.
-Here's our new code, starting with the loop():
+Here's our new code: